nadjet/sentence_similarity/README.md

 2. A text file containing the queries for which we want to find the most similar sentences.
 3. The output csv file that stores `<query,sentence,score>`.

 We use Bert-as-service default which uses average mean pooling to encode sentences.

+For S-BERT we set a similarity threshold (default=0.8) and use a flag to specify whether to consider exact match or not (default=True).
+The model we use is `distilbert-base-nli-stsb-mean-tokens` which is for semantic text similarity.
+Other [models](https://www.sbert.net/docs/pretrained_models.html#choosing-the-right-model) are available for different tasks, such as a pretrained model for question duplication.

 Both programs use the cosine similarity metric and output the top 5 most similar sentences for each query.

 ## Results